Krzywda coat of arms

 Krzywda is a Polish coat of arms.
-It was used by several szlachta families.
+It was used by several noble families.
 The homeland of this coat of arms is probably the village Krzywda in Podlaskie.

 History

 There are two legends of how this coat of arms appeared:

 The first says one of two (or three) brothers of the Lubicz clan did wrong (krzywda) to the other with respect to his portion of their inheritance, and as a result half of one cross was taken from his coat of arms and the new coat of arms was called Krzywda (which translates from Polish as "injustice", "grief").
 Polish: "Gdy jeden Lubicz przy majątkowym działe brata skrzywdził, utracił za to jedno ramie górniego krzyża."

 The other version says the missing arm was based on a rule that "The first man to touch a certain piece of land, could claim it".
 Someone named Bogucki was in a boat looking for the land, and there were many other boats around him.
 When he feared others might get to the land first, he cut off his arm, threw it to the land, and claimed it as his.